 If you’re not so handy with the soldering iron or don’t even want to consider such a task, there are many vendors out there now that sell VTX’s with pigtails already installed or have a variety of mounting and connector options to suit your builds.

-There are also some new products out that use what’s called an UFL connector.
-If you’re familiar with Frsky or similar type antennas for the receivers then you will know what these are.
-They are a lot smaller in size, and aren’t as solid as a standard SMA/RPSMA connector.
-But in the never-ending search for shaving weight, this may also be a great choice.
+But in the never-ending search for shaving weight, this may be a great choice.
 Current options with this type of connector including the TBS Unify Pro HV and the Immersion Tramp HV.